jcubic/wayne/README.md

 }
 ```

-If you want to support browsers that don't support ES Modules in Service Worker use this instead:
+If you want to support browsers that don't support ES Modules in Service Worker, use this instead:

 ```javascript
 if ('serviceWorker' in navigator) {